openethereum/parity-ethereum/README.md

 Parity Ethereum requires **latest stable Rust version** to build.

-We recommend installing Rust through [rustup](https://www.rustup.rs/).
+We recommend installing Rust-through [rustup](https://www.rustup.rs/).
 If you don't already have `rustup`, you can install it like this:

 - Linux:
   ```bash